spyking-circus/spyking-circus/docs_sphinx/code/config.rst

 The clustering section is::

-    safety_space   = True      # If True, we exlude spikes in the vicinity of a selected spikes safety_time    = 1         # Temporal zone around which templates are isolated [in ms] max_elts       = 10000     # Max number of events per electrode (should be compatible with nb_elts) nb_elts        = 0.8       # Fraction of max_elts that should be obtained per electrode [0-1]
+    safety_space   = True      # If True, we exclude spikes in the vicinity of a selected spikes safety_time    = 1         # Temporal zone around which templates are isolated [in ms] max_elts       = 10000     # Max number of events per electrode (should be compatible with nb_elts) nb_elts        = 0.8       # Fraction of max_elts that should be obtained per electrode [0-1]